ishiland/ArcGIS-License-Tracker/README.md

 After successfully testing in development, set the `FLASK_ENV` variable to `production` then initialize a production database using `python manage.py recreate_db`.

 ### Task Scheduler
-Setup a scheduled task to read license data at your desired intervals.
-The `read_once` command has been tested to run every minute without any issues.
+Configure Windows Task Scheduler to update the license data.
+The following settings should work for most cases:

+In 'General' check 'Run Whether user is logged on'.

+The 'Trigger' should be set to run between 1 and 5 minutes.
+Make sure to check the 'Enabled' box.

-In Task Scheduler, you will want to configure the 'Action' similiar to this:
+The 'Action' should look similar to this:
  - *Program/script*: path the to python executable in your virtual environment
  - *Add arguments:* `manage.py read_once`
  - *Start in*: The root directory of the application where the `manage.py` file is.
 Ex. `C:\inetpub\wwwroot\arcgis-license-tracker\`